omgnetwork/honted/README.md

 The general idea of the apps responsibilities is:
   - `honted_abci` - talks to Tendermint core and maintains the state, including validator selection and tracking the staking mechanism on Ethereum
   - `honted_api` - main entrypoint to the functionality.
 Interacts with the blockchain via Tendermint APIs
+  - `honted_eth` - fetches information about validators set from Ethereum and feeds it into `honted_abci`
   - `honted_integration` - just for integration/performance testing
   - `honted_jsonrpc` - a JSONRPC 2.0 gateway to `honted_api` - automatically exposed via `ExposeSpec`
   - `honted_ws` - a Websockets gateway to `honted_api` - automatically exposed via `ExposeSpec`